phpro/grumphp/doc/tasks/ecs.md

 Specify which folders you want to run ecs on.
 If you don't set any paths, ECS falls back to [the paths configuration inside your config file](https://github.com/symplify/easy-coding-standard#set-paths).
 Be aware: If both the CLI and the config file don't contain any paths, the task will always return true.

+**files_on_pre_commit**

+*Default: false*

+This option makes it possible to use the changed files as paths during pre-commits.
+It will use the paths option to make sure only committed files that match the path are validated.

 **triggered_by**